How to Create a Named Fund at the UNC Chapel Hill School of Nursing

 First, let’s explain that it is possible to create two types of named funds at the School of Nursing.

-1. An Expendable Fund.
-This is usually created by making a 5-year pledge, making a minimum gift of $5,000 per year for the five year period, for a minimum total of $25,000.
+1. Expendable Fund.
+This is usually created by making a five-year pledge, making a minimum gift of $5,000 per year for the five year period, for a minimum total of $25,000.
 It can also be an outright gift for the total amount.
 It can be named for the donor or whomever else the donor wishes to designate (parent, honored faculty member, friend, spouse, etc.).
 The gift is spent annually and at the end of the five years the fund balance is zeroed out and the fund account is closed.
 Because it is not in the endowment fund, no interest is earned on the fund and it is not invested like endowment funds are.
 No annual reports are provided with an expendable fund.
 The fund can be designated for a specific purpose such as scholarships, faculty support or programs.

 However, the School of Nursing will create an endowment fund with a gift or pledge of $25,000 minimum with the understanding that it will not begin to be paid out to support a student scholarship, faculty award, or program until it has a market value that is closer to $50,000.
 In this scenario, it could take several years before a fund begins to generate payouts.